ttttonyhe/eugrade/README.md

 ![Donate](https://i.loli.net/2019/02/18/5c6a80afd1e26.png)

-Your name will be kept on the list [Donation](https://www.snapaper.com/donate)
+Your name will be kept on the list [Donation](https://www.ouorz.com/donation.html)

 <br/>

-This is a personal project, you will get no help from me :)